Jknand23/snap-connect/README.md

 ### **3. AI-Generated Content Summaries**
 *As a busy sports enthusiast, I want to get quick, AI-generated summaries of games I missed, so that I can catch up on the action without watching full replays.*

-### **4. Team-Specific AR Personalization**
+### **4. Team-Specific Visual Personalization**
-*As a creative sports fan, I want to use team-specific AR filters and effects when creating content, so that I can show my team pride and create engaging posts that reflect my fandom.*
+*As a creative sports fan, I want to use team-specific 2D overlays and effects when creating content, so that I can show my team pride and create engaging posts that reflect my fandom.*

 ### **5. Multi-Platform Sports Consolidation**
 *As a multi-team fan, I want to track live games and get real-time highlights from multiple matches simultaneously, so that I can follow all the action without switching between different apps.*